1960's - The Showbands

 entertainment value of the band, but none grabbing the spotlight.

-This unequaled form of fan hysteria would be
+The unequaled form of mass fan hysteria would be

 reserved for the bands that copied and followed the Clippers, but